tschaub/suite/docs/gettingstarted/source/workflow/create.rst

 Publish via URL Bookmark
 ------------------------

-After you have composed your map in **GeoExplorer**, you can publish it via a URL bookmark.
+After you have composed your map in GeoExplorer, you can publish it via a URL bookmark.

+.. note:: URLs that contain "localhost" will not be accessible to anyone other than those on the local machine.
+Please use a web server such as Apache or IIS to proxy the OpenGeo Suite onto a web-accessible URL.

 #.
 Click on the :guilabel:`Save Map` icon.